Lewin Louis Aronsohn: Social and culture

 He was active in projects dealing with very diverse domains: natural science, art, singing, engineering or literature.

 Philanthropy

 His considerable fortune enabled Aronsohn to engage in philanthropic activities.

 He donated a plot of land to the city for the construction of a care and education facility for small children, ("Kleinkinderbewahranstalt") completed in 1910.

 He financed the construction of the monument to German Emperor William I, which stood on Plac Wolności till 1919.

-He additionally founded the monument "The Archer", designed by Ferdinand Lepcke: it was unveiled on October 18, 1910, on his 60th birthday.
+He additionally founded the monument "The Archer", designed by Ferdinand Lepcke: it was unveiled on 18 October 1910, his 60th birthday.
 It is now one of the symbols of Bydgoszcz.